filamentphp/filament/packages/panels/docs/06-navigation.md

 }
 ```

+For more information on creating a profile page, check out the [authentication features documentation](users#authentication-features).

 ### Customizing the logout link

 To customize the user logout link at the end of the user menu, register a new item with the `logout` array key: